yuhaodu/yuhaodu.github.io/_pages/about.md

 ---

 Hi, I'm Yuhao, a PhD candidate at CompBias Lab at [University at Buffalo](https://engineering.buffalo.edu/computer-science-engineering.html).
-I'm very blessed to be advised by [Kenny Joseph](https://kennyjoseph.github.io/).
+I'm very blessed to be advised by [Kenny Joseph](https://kennyjoseph.github.io/). <br />

 Boardly speaking, my research focuses on leveraging artificial intelligence to help tackle some challenging social problems.
 Currently, I'm working on building a system based on machine learning algorithms to help social workers distribute service to the youth in the foster care system.

 # News